aaron-grau/curic/html-css/projects/aa_times/README.md

 simple grid just like you did in the [CSS Homework][css-grid-homework].

 Define your grid's CSS in the `grid.scss` stylesheet.
-Make sure to include the media query with a nice break point that maintains your design like `1000px`.
-So that it behaves like so:
+Make sure to include the media query with a nice break point that maintains your design like `1000px`, so that it behaves like so:

 ![custom-grid](skeleton/docs/screenshots/grid.gif)